-Satchmode offer up a different perspective on everyone’s favorite muse with their debut full-length album, Love Hz.
+Satchmode offer up a different perspective on a perennial songwriting muse with their debut full-length album, Love Hz.

 “It’s all an exploration of the darker side of love,” explains singer, songwriter, and multi-instrumentalist Gabe Donnay.
 “I’m exploring the natural reaction to the dissolution of any relationship.
 When you’re really close to someone and suddenly you lose them, the loneliness and isolation that follows is just as powerful as the intimacy was in the first place.
 You end up more alone than when you started.
 Grappling with that experience is what ties these eleven songs together.”

-The story of Satchmode begins with Gabe’s move to Los Angeles in 2013.
-After studying neuroscience at the University of Pennsylvania, he decided to refocus on his passion for music, and the Baltimore native picked up and headed west to seek out new opportunities.
-Influenced by his years of study in many different musical traditions—including classical training on violin and piano as a kid, and later jazz, folk, and bluegrass—Gabe quietly forged a style of his own, while solidifying the band's current form.
+Satchmode began in 2013 as a collaboration between Gabe and fellow Baltimore native Adam Boukis before evolving into the current four-piece arrangement.
+Gabe had been studying neuroscience at the University of Pennsylvania, but after graduating he decided to refocus on his passion for music, and he picked up and headed to Los Angeles to seek out new opportunities.
+Influenced by his years of study in many different musical traditions—including classical training on violin and piano as a kid, and later jazz, folk, and bluegrass—Gabe began to forge a style of his own while solidifying the band.

 Over the past three years, Gabe pieced together the songs that would become Love Hz.
 He’d construct sonic skeletons in his home studio and expand them with the band in tow.
 Throughout 2016, a slate of well-received singles (including “Further Away”, “State of Mind”, and “Undertow”) have paved the way for the album, garnering over one million streams and multiple features on iTunes and Spotify.
 Now, the single “Happiness” struts between sun-kissed synths, an infectious bass line, powerhouse vocals, and unpredictable production.
 It’s an ambitious song that charts a journey from melodic, upbeat pop to a swirling, expansive coda.